-Ethics office.
-Metropolitan accepted all the recommendations identified in the State audit and anticipates all recommendations will be fully implemented by the April 2023 deadline.
+The State audit report included several recommendations to address its key findings.
+Metropolitan accepted and implemented all the recommendations identified in the State audit by the April 2023 deadline.
 In addition, Metropolitan is implementing certain policies and procedures recommended by a Workplace Climate Assessment that Metropolitan commissioned from an outside law firm and received in 2021.
 Among other things, Metropolitan hired its first Chief Equal Employment Opportunity Officer in March 2022 to help implement a suite of changes that will be designed to build and reaffirm a workplace culture of inclusion, respect, safety and accountability.
 Metropolitan also created a Diversity, Equity, and Inclusion Office and hired its first Chief Diversity, Equity and Inclusion Office has established programs to support Metropolitan's workforce.